TV stars and coaches charged in college bribery scheme

 Macy was not charged; authorities did not say why.

-Macy told Parade magazine in January that the college application process for their daughter was a source of stress.
 The couple’s daughter, Sofia, is an aspiring actress who attends Los Angeles High School of the Arts.

-“She’s going to go to college.
-I’m the outlier in this thing.
-We’re right now in the thick of college application time, which is so stressful,” Macy said.
+Sklarow, the independent education consultant, said the scandal “certainly speaks to the fact that the admissions process is broken.”

+“It’s so fraught with anxiety, especially at the elite schools,” he said, “that I think it can’t be surprising that millionaires who have probably never said no to their kids are trying to play the system in order to get their child accepted.”

 This story has been corrected to reflect Loughlin had not been arrested.